deadlyvipers/dojo_rules/introduction.md

 hi
 its me
-I like the design course and go
+I like the Electives path like design course and go